iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course members graduate and take amazing photos.

 If you can’t move your camera closer, then bring your subject nearer to the camera instead.

 Alternatively, if you want more of your background then compact the whole scene by bringing the camera, subject and background as close together as possible without changing your composition too much.

 Beginner photographers sometimes struggle with getting their photos in focus.
 Given the technology and intuitiveness of digital cameras, it’s not as hard as it used to be.

-Designed for moving subjects.
-This time instead of lifting your finger off the shutter button you can hold it down for long.
-Take a burst of shots and the camera will continue to focus on any moving subjects in the frame.
+● AF-C / AI Servo (autofocus continuous) – Designed for moving objects.
+This time instead of lifting your finger off the shutter button you can hold it down for long and take a burst of shots and the camera will continue to focus on any moving subjects in the frame.

-Basically, it begins as a single shot but your camera needs to lock in focus on a stationary subject first.
-Only then can you take the photo as you would in a traditional autofocus mode.
+● AF-A / AI Focus (autofocus automatic) – Basically, it begins as a single shot but your camera needs to lock in focus on a stationary subject first.
 But if your subject starts moving, the single-shot mode stops and the continuous method takes over to track your moving subject.
 It gives you the best of both worlds.

-Photography for beginners has become easier and easier over the years as cameras take the worry about focus away to allow you to concentrate on photography compositions instead.
-As long as you are placing your focus spot on the most important part of the image (the main subject) then you won’t go far wrong.
+As long as you are placing your focus spot on the most important part of the image then you won’t go far wrong.